hitoshi-watase/sercrod/docs/reference/directives/import.md

 #### Notes

 - `*import` and `n-import` are aliases.
-- The directive uses Nablla’s expression sandbox for URL resolution but ultimately treats the resolved value as a plain string.
+- The directive uses Sercrod’s expression sandbox for URL resolution but ultimately treats the resolved value as a plain string.
-- Nablla does not implement any special parsing for suffixes like `:card` in URLs.
+- Sercrod does not implement any special parsing for suffixes like `:card` in URLs.
 Such patterns are treated as part of the URL string and must be interpreted by your server if you use them.
 - Infinite include/import recursion is prevented by a configurable depth limit that applies to both `*include` and `*import`.
 - Structural combinations where multiple directives try to control the same host’s children (such as `*import` plus `*each`, or `*import` plus `*include`) are not supported and should be considered invalid usage.